AlybitDev/AlyBot/README.md

 ## Installation🚀
-You have 2 methods to choose from to install AlyBot
+You have 2 methods to choose from to install AlyBot.

 ### Method 1: Using the python3 command.
 1. Clone this repository.<br>